Capri-Sun: Packaging

-Capri-Sun drinks are stored in laminate foil pouches made of aluminum, polyester, and polyethylene, usually 200 ml in volume.
+Capri-Sun drinks are stored in laminate foil pouches made of aluminium, polyester, and polyethylene, usually 200 ml in volume.
 The distinctive Doy-N-Pack pouches were developed by Rudolf Wild & Co. in collaboration with Thimonnier.
 The pouches have become a key part of Capri-Sun's brand identity, and their advent in the United States, where Tetra Brik packaging had yet to debut, played a major role in popularizing stand-up pouches.
 In the United States, the pouches, sold in packs of 10, were initially double the price of their 46-US-fluid-ounce (1.4 L) competitors, but over time stand-up pouches have become cheaper than alternatives.
 The Doy-N-Pack patents expired in the 1990s.
 Around 1998, stand-up pouches overtook aseptic "brick" packaging as the more common format for food and beverages.

 Capri-Suns were introduced with plastic-wrapped plastic straws.
 After England banned single-use plastic straws in 2020, Capri-Sun introduced paper straws to its pouches in the United Kingdom, a move it said was environmentally friendly.
 Capri-Sun drew some criticism for the straws' inability to pierce the pouch in opening the drink and the still-existing plastic wrapping on the straw, which Capri-Sun said was required under British law.

 SiSi-Werke attempted to secure trademarks for eight of its pouch designs in the European Union (although not the original pouch shape), in the context of fruit drinks and fruit juices.
 The European Court of Justice, which has consistently rejected trademarks based on product shape, rejected the request in 2006.
 The shape is trademarked in Germany, where SiSi-Werke has won multiple court cases defending it.
 Capri Sun GmbH has filed some lawsuits in the United States to defend its trademark on the pouch design, securing a $650,000 licensing fee from Faribault Foods in one case.
 In 2017, Capri Sun GmbH sued the pouch manufacturer American Beverage, claiming that the pouches it supplied to SunnyD and 23 other brands constituted trademark infringement.
 In April 2022, U.S. District Judge Paul A. Engelmayer found conflicting evidence for Capri Sun GmbH's claim that the pouch design was regularly associated with Capri Sun by consumers.
 The parties reached a settlement-in-principle in October 2023 on the eve of the trial.